DapperBlondie/user_management/README.md

 # User Management System
+Someone gave me a little task to show my abilities and this repo just for that purposes.
-Just for show a way for single file uploading, also for multiple files
+Just a way for single file uploading, also for multiple files.
+I skipped other parts because, they are sooo boring.

 ## Single Uploading